 - Complex configuration for production deployments

 LiteLLM provides a unified API across 100+ LLM providers with protocol translation, cost tracking, load balancing, and fallback handling.
-While supporting MCP integration, the platform focuses primarily on multi-provider LLM deployments rather than MCP-specific features.
+While supporting MCP integration, the platform focuses primarily on multi-provider LLM deployments rather than MCP-specific governance primitives.

-LiteLLM docs now state SOC 2 Type II & ISO 27001 certified for Enterprise/Cloud and provide audit logs (enterprise features).
+LiteLLM docs state SOC 2 Type II and ISO 27001 for Enterprise/Cloud and provide audit logs as enterprise features.

 - Multi-provider support - Unified API for 100+ LLM providers